prajwalkk/akka-clustersharding-can-chord-sims/README.md

     * Utils
         The Utils package contains classes to perform operations
             * `DataUtils` read_data() of a CSV file
-            * `Helper` Contains hashing functions (SHA1), Range Valiation function used in the Chord Algorithm.
+            * `Helper` Contains hashing functions (SHA1), Range Validation function used in the Chord Algorithm.
             * `MyYaml*Protocol` case classes to convert NodeConfigurations to a YAML (YAML Ain't a Markup Language) file.
             * `YamlDump*` case class to model YAML file.
 The above two are needed to for the MoultingYaml Package